Yomano/yomano/README.md

 The only mandatory entries are `name` and `description`.

-Also, notice you have `chalk` available so you can easily print out nice colored texts.
+Notice you have `chalk` available so you can easily print out nice colored texts.

 ```js
 module.exports = function(chalk){